Info for companies about cosmetics

 Notify

-The user manual CPNP (Cosmetic Products Notification Portal or Meldeportal für kosmetische Mittel) for responsible persons and distributors (German version, last update: 07.03.2018) helps with the registration and entry of your cosmetic products.
-Further German language instructions for registration and use of the notification portal are offered for download on the homepage of the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (BMSGPK).
+The user manual CPNP (Cosmetic Products Notification Portal) for responsible persons and distributors (German version, last update: 07.03.2018) helps with the notification and registration of your cosmetic products.
+Further FAQs can be found on the CPNP - Cosmetic Products Notification Portalon registration and use of the notification portal.

-If a distributor translates on his own initiative an element of the labeling of a cosmetic product that has already been placed on the market in another Member State, he also has to notify certain data to the European Commission electronically (see Art.
-13(3) of Regulation (EC) No 1223/2009).
+If a distributor translates an element of the labelling of a cosmetic product that has already been placed on the market in another Member State on their own initiative, they must also notify certain data to the European Commission electronically (see Article 13(3) of Regulation (EC) No 1223/2009).

-Cosmetic GMP (Good Manufacturing Practice) refers to behavioral measures and regulations that must be observed and complied with in the manufacture of cosmetic products, with the aim of reproducibly producing these products in the desired quality.
+Cosmetics GMP (Good Manufacturing Practice) refers to behavioural measures and regulations that must be observed and complied with in the manufacture of cosmetic products with the aim of reproducibly producing these products to the desired quality.

-The legal obligation to apply the principles of "Good Manufacturing Practice" results from Article 8 of the Cosmetics Regulation (EC) No. 1223/2009.
+The legal obligation to apply the principles of "good manufacturing practice" arises from Article 8 of the Cosmetics Regulation (EC) No. 1223/2009.

-How to implement a Good Manufacturing Practice can be found in the following documents and guidelines:
+You can find out how to implement good manufacturing practices in the following documents and guidelines:

 The following book on microbiology and industrial hygiene can be used as support:

-The requirements for a microbiologically and hygienically flawless product are becoming ever more stringent.
-This book was written from the microbiological or hygienic point of view and is intended to provide practitioners in factories, such as plant managers, developers and those responsible for quality assurance and testing, as well as specialists in other fields, with procedural instructions and practical advice on the implementation of industrial hygiene.
-All the important aspects of industrial hygiene are brought together here to provide a good overview of the current state of knowledge in the field.
+The requirements for a microbiologically and hygienically flawless product are constantly increasing.
+This book has been written from a microbiological and hygienic perspective and is intended to provide practitioners in companies, such as plant managers, developers and those responsible for quality assurance and testing, as well as experts from other disciplines, with procedural instructions and practical advice on the implementation of industrial hygiene.
+All important aspects of industrial hygiene are summarised here, providing a good overview of the current state of knowledge in the field.

 Cosmetic labeling